FeatureCloud/app-template/engine/README.md

 stated, we will transparently make them available for developers, which entail them to follow specific conventions and formats to develop their apps.

+## Verification mechanism
+To verify the logic of defined states and transitions between them, FeatureCloud use a verification mechanism that operates in two levels.
+In step level: in app level, ever

 ## ConfigState
 Many of FeatureCloud apps expect to have Input files, `config.yml` file, and output files.
 All input files should be copied into the same directory inside the docker container to be accessed by the app.
 To facilitate the I/O process